tchernobog/serves3/README.md

 ## Configuration

-Copy `Settings.toml.example` to `Settings.toml` and adjust your settings.
+Copy `serves3.toml.example` to `serves3.toml` and adjust your settings.

-You can also add a `Rocket.toml` file to customize the server options.
-See the [Rocket documentation](https://rocket.rs/v0.5-rc/guide/configuration/#rockettoml).
+You can also use the same file to customize the server options.
+See the [Rocket documentation](https://rocket.rs/v0.5-rc/guide/configuration/#rockettoml) for a list of understood values.

 Then just configure Apache or NGINX to proxy to the given port.
 For example: